obiba/helm-charts/obiba-opal/README.md

 # Opal Helm Chart

-## R server
+## Opal with managed R server

 Opal deployment, with Rock spawner capability (on-demand R server management).
+Databases can included in deployment (default is MongoDB).
+Databases and Opal backup cron jobs can be enabled.

 ## Databases